 Last but not least, the station of ‘Messaria’ is 1065 meters away, or a 15-minute walk from the caldera.
 The lines that stop near the caldera are the ones from Fira to Akrotiri and from Fira to Kamari.

-The bus from Fira to Vlychada is the first bus that goes to the Caldera in the city of Santorini.
+The bus from Fira to Vlychada is the first bus that goes to the Santorini Caldera.
 It stops near 9:18 AM.
 The last bus that goes to the Caldera is the one from Fira to Akrotiri and it stops near 9:38 PM.

 Being a destination dearly beloved by local and international tourists, there are many things one can do, see and visit on the island of Santorini, so spending most of your time in hotel rooms is out of the question during your vacations in Santorini.

-It comes as no surprise that there are a number of tours and activities related to the Caldera, some more directly than others.
-You will have an array of choices to explore the culture, history, beauty, and gastronomy of Santorini, including its rich wine production.
+It comes as no surprise that there are a number of tours and activities related to the Santorini Caldera, some more directly than others.
+You will have an array of choices to explore the culture, history, beauty, beautiful beaches, whitewashed villages, and gastronomy of Santorini island, including its rich wine production.

 If you’re a foodie, you can indulge in our Semi-Private Santorini Walking Food Tour, our Santorini Sunset Wine Experience: Wineries Visit & Wine Tasting, or our Santorini Semi-Private Cooking Class and Wine Tasting.